verygenericname/SSHRD_Script/README.md

     - Linux: `sudo apt install libimobiledevice-utils irecovery libusbmuxd-tools`

 # Usage
-1. Clone and cd into this repository: `git clone https://github.com/verygenericname/SSHRD_Script && cd SSHRD_Script`
+1. Clone and cd into this repository: `git clone https://github.com/verygenericname/SSHRD_Script --recursive && cd SSHRD_Script`
     - If you have cloned this before, run `cd SSHRD_Script && git pull` to pull new changes
 2. Run `./sshrd.sh <link to your ipsw>`, **without** the `<>`.
     - you can put your own shsh for the second argument, although optional